 Shakespeare’s play Antony and Cleopatra was first performed at the Globe Theatre in 1607.
 The play is based on the relationship between Mark Antony and Cleopatra, beginning with the meeting of the two characters and ending with Cleopatra’s suicide by snake bite.
 The play popularized and romanticized the relationship between the two, resulting in other modern interpretations of the tragic love story, including the iconic film Cleopatra (1963).
 Shakespeare’s Cleopatra has also been described as one of the first complex, multifaceted female characters in modern western literature.

-Her Escape To India After The Battle Of Actium Was Intercepted
+Her Escape to India After The Battle Of Actium Was Intercepted

 After her and Mark Antony’s infamous defeat at the Battle of Actium, Cleopatra fled the scene using a sea route known only by members of the Ptolemaic dynasty.
 This route had been discovered after some Egyptians rescued an Indian man from a damaged ship in the Red Sea.
 The Indian man agreed to share his secret route with King Ptolemy II in exchange for safe passage, to which the King agreed.

 However, the route was not well maintained and had become overrun with bandits, so they switched courses onto what is known today as the Suez Canal.
-Unfortunately, the Nabatean people who occupied the area had made alliances with Augustus and intercepted the escape, forcing Cleopatra to return to Egypt and strengthen her defenses.
+Unfortunately, the Nabatean people who occupied the area had made alliances with Augustus (Octavian) and intercepted the escape, forcing Cleopatra to return to Egypt and strengthen her defenses.

-Her Cause Of Death remains Uncertain
+Her Cause of Death Remains Uncertain

 While Cleopatra is widely believed to have died by suicide, the details vary between historians.
 Some accounts state that Cleopatra died by allowing an asp, or Egyptian Cobra, bite and infect her with its venom.
 However, others claim that she poisoned herself with a toxic substance on a hairpin or other sharp object.
-Additionally, there has been modern skepticism about whether or not Cleopatra was actually murdered, or if Octavian let her die by suicide as her method of choice.
+Additionally, there has been modern skepticism about whether or not Cleopatra was actually murdered or if Octavian let her die by suicide as her method of choice.

-Her Resting Place Has Yet To Be Found
+Her Resting Place Has Yet to Be Found

 While ancient accounts indicate that Mark Antony and Cleopatra were likely buried together, the exact location of their burial site remains unknown.
 There has been significant speculation and investigation on the subject, beginning with Alexandria and extending into surrounding areas.
 Although several tombs have been discovered with leads to important burial sites, her tomb has yet to be discovered.